bcgov/GDX-Analytics-Looker-Google-Block/README.md

 ## GDX Looker Google Block
-This is for the Government of British Columbia’s instance their Google API LookerML project.
-LookerML is a language for describing dimensions, aggregates, calculations and data relationships in a SQL database
+This is for the Government of British Columbia’s instance their Google API LookML project.
+LookML is a language for describing dimensions, aggregates, calculations and data relationships in a SQL database

 ## Features